One of the questions I am frequently asked is, “How can I make soap without lye?”

 • Does not cause fragrances to morph

-• Is a good project for children (with supervision)
+• It is a good project for children (with supervision)

-• Is much safer than making soap with lye
+• It is much safer than making soap with lye

-There are melt and pour soapmaking kits available online from Amazon such as the one shown below.
+There are melt and pour soapmaking kits available online from Amazon such as this one.

 Nurture Soap and Bramble Berry also have similar kits available.